Lastaapps/bc_thesis/README.md

 ## Done
 - run no 3 nor 4 cycles with cycle match chunks and neighbors degree
+- run score on no NAC coloring

 ## TODO
-- run score on no NAC coloring
 - run no NAC coloring with larger subgraphs as I misinterpreted the results
+- rerun laman random graphs, everything
 - smart split jenom na linear a log
 - resolve todos
 - more examples